lucianokelvin/kotlin-design-partner/README.md

-# Design Partners in Kotlin
+# Design Patterns in Kotlin

 This is a project to show some ways that a developer can implement design patterns in Kotlin.